jlh110147-sketch/JMIR-95929-pipeline/README.md

 # JMIR-95929-pipelines (HF--XGBoost)
 Source code for:

-"A Disease Trajectory Representation Framework with Risk-Aware Pseudotime Analysis for Longitudinal Electronic Health Records: Application to Heart Failure Risk Stratification"
+"A Disease Trajectory Representation Framework with Risk-Aware Pseudotime Analysis for Electronic Health Records: Application to Heart Failure Risk Stratification"

 ## Data
 This study utilizes the MIMIC-IV dataset.
 Due to **PhysioNet data credentialing and privacy restrictions**, individual admission-level clinical data cannot be publically hosted or redistributed within this repository.